-University Master's Degree in Forensic Genetics, Physics and Chemistry - 1st Edition
+University Master's Degree in Forensic Genetics, Physics and Chemistry - 3th edition

-The master's degree offers students the chance to specialise in the field of forensics.
+The master's degree gives students the chance to specialise in the field of forensics.
 It has the following objectives:

 - To provide students with advanced multidisciplinary scientific training in the use of forensics in the fields of chemistry, physics, genetics and statistics so that they receive specialised training in a wide range of scientific disciplines involved in the scientific analysis of evidence from crime scenes or of events or circumstances that are subject to legal proceedings.
 On completing this training, students will have the knowledge and skills to become members of multidisciplinary teams in their future professional careers.